artsy/hokusai/README.md

 ### Setting up an existing project

-* `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production yaml files alongside it, and adds a Dockerfile to the current directory.
+* `hokusai setup` - Writes hokusai project config to `hokusai/config.yml`, creates test, development and production yml files alongside it, and adds a Dockerfile to the current directory.

 Required options:
   - `--aws-account-id`: Your AWS account ID - can be found in your AWS account console.
-  - `--framework`: Either "rack" or "nodejs".
+  - `--framework`: "rack", "nodejs", or "elixir".

 * `hokusai check` - Checks that Hokusai dependencies are correctly installed and configured for the current project